UTEP-CS-1/website/staging_labs/clab3/spec.md

 ![](toString.png)

 {: .tip }
 Before moving on, check your implementation by adding print statements to test your code in `Tester.java`.
+In your terminal, run `javac *.java` to compile all the Java files at once, and then run `java Tester` to execute the program starting from the `main()` method in `Tester.java`.
 Once you have tested it throughly locally, submit to Gradescope and verify that all WordleGame test cases pass.
 If the autograder crashes, it is likely due to the method signatures described above not being defined correctly.

 ## Main